Mr-Ereke/kz_number_to_words/README.md

 [![License](https://poser.pugx.org/mr-ereke/kz_number_to_words/license)](//packagist.org/packages/mr-ereke/kz_number_to_words)
 [![Total Downloads](https://poser.pugx.org/mr-ereke/kz_number_to_words/downloads)](//packagist.org/packages/mr-ereke/kz_number_to_words)

+Welcome to `kz_number_to_words`, a PHP utility that convert number into kazakh word.
-This library allows you to convert a number to words.
+This library allows you to convert a number to words in kazakh language.

 ## Installation